 Leeks are also one of the richest natural sources of the active form of folate (a B vitamin) called 5MTHF.
 This form of folate is especially important for pregnant women, women who are considered becoming pregnant and anyone with the MTHF mutation, a common mutation that affects people’s ability to have healthy detoxification pathways.

 Additionally, leeks have a high polyphenol content.
 Polyphenols are the disease-fighting chemicals, which the plant uses to ward off diseases and which humans have learned to make use of as well for disease prevention.
 All of these beneficial nutrients in leeks are found throughout the plant, not just in the while bulb.
 That is why our Leek Powder is a light green powder, as we always include some of the very beneficial (and flavorful) green tops as well.
-Leeks are also an ingredient in our Threefold Blend (Savory) Powder, which also returns to our lineup today.
+Leeks are also an ingredient in our Threefold Blend (Savory) Powder.

 In sum, while Leek Powder is one of our powders I would probably eat solely on the basis of its culinary value and flavor, you can be assured that it would make my Top 5 Beneficial Plant Foods list as well.

 I sprinkle Leek Powder on eggs, in my soup, and atop broiled fish.
 See above for great ideas from customers.